arnognulf/usch/README.md

     float a = 42.0;

-If no initial value is given, the variable gets zero as it's value.
+If no initial value is given, the variable gets zero as its value.

 If the variable has been updated, the value gets printed as follows: